Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/pdf.md

 ## Default Chunk Strategy

 Splits the extracted content into chunks based on fixed token lengths.
-This means that chunks are typically of equal size, regardless of the content's natural structure.
+This approach means that chunks are typically of equal size, regardless of the content's natural structure.

 The strategy is recommended for use in combination with a **Top K** value of `5` in the [Search Extract Output](../../ai/flow-nodes/other-nodes/search-extract-output.md) Node.
 It can be effective when you are searching for and extracting specific pieces of information.